O du lieber Augustin: Use in other musical works

 Did ye ever see a lassie gae this way and that?"

 In Estonia there is a whole family of stereotypical melodies, probably originated from the Estonian bagpipe-tunes of the 17th century at the latest.
 The kinship of the Estonian bagpipe dance tunes with the Augustin melody is clear, although verification of origin, in one way or another, is impossible due to the lack of written material.
 The Estonian Augustin-melody family includes, for example; "Puusaluu" (from Kihnu island), "Las aga mede vana Mari tulla" (from Tori), "Nüüd algavad noodilood" (from Muhu island) etc. Nowadays there is also known among Estonians a toast song, that is sung before drinking: "Selle peale vanad eestlased võtsid üks naps" (And upon that, the old Estonians took a schnapps).

 The melody is also the base for: "The More We Get Together" a traditional American folk song and popular children's song dating to the 18th or 19th century.

+Tom Lehrer quoted the song in his own song "Wernher von Braun" about the German-American rocket scientist of that name.

+It was widely used and parodied in cartoons from the early 20th century, and is the melody of the children's folk song, "Hail to the Bus Driver".

 The melody is also used in "Fat Turkeys", a children's song sung during the Thanksgiving season in Canada and the United States.
 Lyrics are:

 Oh, gobble, gobble, gobble, fat turkeys, fat turkeys;

 Oh, gobble, gobble, gobble, fat turkeys are we.